 Choosing a constructive response to failure

-They can then hit the “pause button” a second time and create the safe holding space for mindfully generating a teachable and coachable moment by using the specific questions to generate a new, more resourceful operating pattern, by learning from mistakes, next time a failure occurs.
+They can then hit the “pause button” a second time and create the safe holding space, and psychological safety, for mindfully generating a teachable and coachable moment.
+By using the specific questions to generate a new, more resourceful operating pattern, by learning from mistakes, next time a failure occurs.

-This enables the person to take responsibility, and acknowledge that their locus of control is within them and when they step into it, and own it, they can operate in a container of psychological safety.
-To leverage talents’ capability to succeed by continually learning from mistakes and failures, and coach and teach their people to do so as well.
+This enables the person to take responsibility, and acknowledge that their locus of control is within them and when they step into it and own it, they can operate in a container of psychological safety.
+To leverage talents’ capability to succeed by continually learning from mistakes and failures, and coaching and teaching their people to do so as well.

-This way of working allows people, to apply mistakes and failures as “teachable and coachable moments” so that people become less risk adverse, defensive and avoidant.
-It can be used to empower people to be-come authentically courageous, creative and decisive smart risk takers and game changing agility shifters.
+This way of working allows people, to apply mistakes and failures as “teachable and coachable moments” so that people become less risk-averse, defensive and avoidant.
+It can be used to empower people to be-come authentically courageous, creative and decisive smart risk-takers and game-changing agility shifters.

 Driving our fear and normalizing failure